 At one time, companies who found that their employees had alcohol or drug problems had limited choices or guidelines to use in dealing with the situation.
 They could fire the employee or try to keep him or her on the job which had liabilities if the employee created problems for clients or other personnel.

-As Alcohol-Free and Drug-Free Workplaces gained importance, the US Department of Labor began to promote ways that employers could encourage safety among employees.
+As Alcohol-Free and Drug-Free Workplaces gained importance, the US Department of Labor began an initiative which is now guided by SAMSHA under their Division of Workplace Programs.
+They promote ways that employers can monitor drug and alcohol abuse n the workplace and encourage safety among employees.
 Such steps as ensuring designated drivers or alternative transportation were provided for workplace parties and encouraging non-alcoholic alternatives at any employer-sponsored events were among the recommendations.
-Employers were also recommended to look into Employee Assistance Program (EAP) vendors.
+Employers are also recommended to look into Employee Assistance Program (EAP) vendors.
 EAP vendors offer a variety of services to employees, such as financial advising, personal counseling and referrals to addiction services.
 In the case of substance abuse, EAPs are intended to help employees make wise choices if they, a coworker or a family member has a problem with alcohol, prescription or illicit drugs.
 EAP services are confidential and are intended to help the employee remain productive.

 If an employee makes a choice to seek addiction treatment help, this matter is covered by health confidentiality laws passed by the federal government.